Amechi101/concepteur-market-app/Project Specifications.md

 Designers Admin Area (use case)
 ===================================
-The Designers that would like to join the platform to add and maintain their own content, will have their own admin area to upload product information.
-Their will be two areas where designers will input information **General Information** and **Product Information**.
+The Designers that would like to join the platform to add and maintain their own content, will have their own admin area to upload product information to the database.
+Their will be two areas where designers will input information to the database **General Information** and **Product Information**.
 The **General information area** will be where the designers can update basic information at anytime.
 The **Product Information area** will be the **main** and critical component where the designers will upload the information onto the platform for users viewing, but will be able to update the already uploaded information at anytime.
 Some of the information however in **General Information** will be propagated to ease the redundancy of adding simple information over again in the **Product information area**, as well in the **Product Information area**.

 The #'s and single-letter code show what will sourced from the database storing from the  **General Information** and **Product Information** and shown to the users on the product, some of which users can adjust.